 Can TSP Be Rolled Over To An IRA?

 As financial security is often of prime concern to people, exploring retirement fund options is an integral component of planning.
 One such consideration involves rolling over their Thrift Savings Plan into an Individual Retirement Account (IRA).
-To address this topic effectively we must understand basic concepts governing these financial instruments as well as instances when rolling them over might prove worthwhile.
+To cover this topic effectively we must understand basic concepts governing these financial instruments as well as instances when rolling them over might prove worthwhile.

 Understanding a Thrift Savings Plan (TSP)